Piachonkin-Alex/ElasticsearchInstallation/README.md

  prlctl enter Container1
 ```
 Install the elasticsearch repository and filebeat.
 The
-proccess of installation is described in the start.
+proccess of installation is described in the **Installing packages** section.

 Download the log:
 ``` bash